pjournal/etm01-GulnurAcar/index.md

 ## Homework 1 - 26.03.2019

-[HERE] (files/ETM 58D Homework 1.html) is our homework 1 with Çağatay.
+[here](files/ETM 58D Homework 1.html) is our homework 1 with Çağatay.

 ## Week 3 (Mar 3)